Conditional loan approval: How it plays into homebuying process

 Home appraisal

-Nearly all conditional loans come with a provision for the completion of a professional home appraisal.
-The lender requests this appraisal because it wants to be sure the actual value of the home aligns with the amount of your home mortgage.
+Nearly all conditional loans come with a provision for the completion of a professional home appraisal, which makes sure the actual value of the home aligns with the amount of your home mortgage.
 You may struggle to secure final loan approval if your mortgage amount exceeds the value of the property you are purchasing.

 Many lenders also require the completion of a home inspection prior to closing.
 This step ensures that there are no noticeable issues with the property that may lead to a significant financial hardship for the borrower.